 - Live according to the noble eightfold path– Two main principal at the center of Buddhism are the four noble truths and the noble eightfold path.

 - Right speech, action, and livelihood – The aim to follow three elements include living according to the five precepts.

 - You can gain Mindfulness and concentration through meditation

 - Right, Understanding and thought come by practicing meditation and living with five precepts.

 - Trying to put an end to wanting and Craving– the Second noble truth is to understand the root of sufferings which comes from need, unawareness, and the passion of joy and material goods.

 - Aspire to nirvana– Fourth truth refers to the way that leads to the end of sufferings, the path of Buddha.
-Sufferings come to an end when one finds awareness and nirvana.
+Moreover, Sufferings come to an end when one finds awareness and nirvana.
 To achieve nirvana, one has to live as per the noble eightfold path.

 Buddhism is the religion of self-discipline and worldwide fellowship, to love everybody and to hold the universe together.
-In Buddhism, the first responsibility is mental peace to get away from hunger, hate, and fantasy.
+Moreover, in Buddhism, the first responsibility is mental peace to get away from hunger, hate, and fantasy.
 Practicing eightfold path results in lowering the desires and increasing of happiness and satisfaction.
 Non-aggression explain one to live in synchronization with others and oneself.